Belgium

 • Goods and services supplied by social organisations.

 • Demolition and reconstruction of buildings located in certain areas under certain conditions (the area condition is scrapped from 1 January 2021 until 31 December 2023; due to the floods in the summer of 2021, an additional administrative tolerance is provided under certain conditions).
-As from 1 January 2024 the area condition is definitively abolished.
-However, this benefit will now exclusively apply to individual homeowners.
+As of 1 January 2024, the area condition is definitively abolished.
+However, this benefit will now exclusively apply to individual homeowners, leasing to a social housing agency, and housing projects of developers to be leased out (under certain conditions).
 Nevertheless, a transitional phase during 2024 for ongoing projects is foreseen.

 • Certain products intended for intimate hygienic protection.